EC528-Fall-2024/async-batch-cloud-llms/README.md

 [Final Presentation ](https://docs.google.com/presentation/d/1d0QrttldCRvtFOK6SfeaXXJtlciQdNNdUvqmVrBk1h4/edit?usp=sharing)

 ## Company Collaboration: Two Sigma
-This project was in collaboration with Two Sigma, is a New York City-based hedge fund, who provided the initial problem description and mentorship through the project.
+This project originated in collaboration with Two Sigma, is a New York City-based hedge fund, who provided the initial problem description and mentorship through the project.
+This project has been open sourced from the start.

 ## 1. The Problem